LLNL/Caliper/doc/sphinx/configuration.rst

-Manual runtime configuration
+Manual configuration
 ================================

-When not using the ConfigManager API (:doc:`ConfigManagerAPI`), Caliper can be configured manually by setting configuration variables through the environment or configuration files.
+When not using built-in performance measurement configurations (:doc:`BuiltinConfigurations`), through the ConfigManager API or the `CALI_CONFIG` environment variable, Caliper can be configured manually by setting configuration variables through the environment or configuration files.